Your Time-Focus Should Change While Starting A Business

 Distribution usually means some sort of customer acquisition funnel.
 Focus on devising a way to earn over $2 in revenue for every $1 you spend acquiring a customer.
 It doesn’t matter if it’s Google Ads, Facebook Ads, YouTube, direct mail, SEO, carrier pigeons or a banner tied to the back of a biplane — once it costs you less to acquire a customer than that customer is worth in revenue, the business can be scaled.

 Once the distribution is in good shape, about 80% of your time focus shifts to developing talent and culture within the organization.
 This focus will continue for as long as you are in business.
 Yes, you may devote some time on improving product-market fit and distribution, but hiring, firing and building culture will occupy the vast majority of the executive attention.
-When I talk about firing and firing, I mean all aspects of the support services like white label SEO, website maintenance or independent contractors.
-Many entrepreneurs stall their businesses growth because they are afraid to take the leap into this phase.
-They try to operate as a Solopreneur…staying in the trenches with busy work isn’t a good use of an entrepreneur’s time.

 But if you truly want to scale your business in a sustainable fashion, you need to let go of that “in-the-trenches” mentality.
 You need to focus on building a motivated team unified around organizational SMART goals and the motivation to achieve them.
 With great talent and culture, you can hand off tasks for good and free-up even more of your time on talent and culture.